acdaniel864/capstone/README.md

 ## Secondary Aims:<br>
 - Investigate the relationship between price and rating.
 Do consumers take into account the price before rating a wine or are all ratings equal?<br>
 - Identify key price predictive features.<br>
-- How important is region, vintage, producer and rating to the price of a wine?
+- How important is region, vintage, producer and rating to the price of a wine? <br>
-- Investigate if a renowned reviewer having reviewed a wine is predictive for prices.<br>
 - Find undervalued wines which match features of higher value wines but at a discount price tag.<br>
 - Identify region/vintages that are highly rated compared to others. <br>
-- Suggest up-and-coming wines or producers that appear to be gaining in reputation and/or price.<br>
-- **Build an application** which allows wine buyers to search a wines and returns recommended similar wines, previous vintage price/performance and an estimate of ideal drinking window.<br>
+- **Build an application** which allows wine buyers to have fun, learn about wines and value bottles.<br>

-## Metric for Success<br>
+## Metric for Success:<br>
 - A model that is able of predicting prices to within 5% of actual price.<br>
-- Functioning application that is able to take as input even wines not in the dataset.<br>
+- Functioning application MVP providing a base which can be built upon in future.<br>

 ## Cleaned and Combined Dataset Data Dictionary:<br>
 | Column Name | Data Type | File | Description |